jnmartin84/doom64-dc/README.md

 `doom64-dc`

+This guide will assume that you cloned it into your home directory.

 If you need to get to the top level of the repo, it will say

-    cd doom64-dc
+    cd ~/doom64-dc

-If you cloned with the default name to your home directory, `doom64-dc` would be `~/doom64-dc` for example.

 Under doom64-dc, you will find the following files and directories